ninjaguppy/ModernTiresias/content/posts/liked-my-masters-better.md

 on the wobbly stand just might be the saving grace for that harshly lit basement office.

+---

+Edit (9/22): I recommend reading the blog via RSS, but I know that not everyone uses it (if you've never used it before it's a good way to keep up with blogs/forums anywhere on the internet).
+That said, it you would prefer to receive posts in your email inbox (via MailChimp) there is a form on the "About" page!

 [^fn:1]: If you bowl twice a week for 10 weeks you end up getting better at
     bowling...  who would have guessed.
 [^fn:2]: To call writing with sidewalk chalk "unpleasant" is a understatement.